-Specifications of how to specify the "charset" parameter, and what default value, if any, is used, are subtype-specific, NOT protocolspecific.
-Protocols that use MIME, therefore, MUST NOT override default charset values for "text/\" media types to be different for their specific protocol.
+Specifications covering the "charset" parameter, and what default value, if any, is used, are subtype-specific, NOT protocol-specific.
+Protocols that use MIME, therefore, MUST NOT override default charset values for "text/" media types to be different for their specific protocol.
 The protocol definitions MUST leave that to the subtype definitions.